top of page

 Figure 6: Hyperspectral 'Data Cube'.
 Source: University of Texas at Austin, Center for Space Research

-Thus, higher spectral resolution and reflectance acquisition across a continuous spectral range (spectral signature) are the standout features that distinguish Spaceborne Hyperspectral Imaging from Spaceborne Multispectral Imaging for Earth Observation purposes.
+Thus, high spectral resolution and continuous reflectance acquisition across a broad spectral range—enabling the derivation of spectral signatures—are the defining features that distinguish spaceborne Hyperspectral Imaging from spaceborne Multispectral Imaging in Earth Observation.

-Let me elaborate where the utility of using Hyperspectral Imaging is using a simple analogy.
-Imagine a transparent container stored at a cryogenic temperature (−150°C) which contains five substances in a solid state within.
-Upon gradually heating the container to a piping hot 150°C, you note down the exact temperature when each substance within undergoes a change in its state of matter.
-Upon charting your findings (Figure 7), what you have essentially come up with is the Temperature Signature of the five substances.
+Imagine a transparent container stored at cryogenic temperatures (−150°C) containing five substances in solid form.
+As you gradually heat the container to a scorching 150°C, you note the exact temperature at which each substance changes its state of matter.
+Once charted (Figure 7), you’ve essentially created the Temperature Signature of the five substances.

 Fictitious Example of Temperature Signature of a Mixture